Detecting Damped Lyman-$\alpha$ Absorbers with Gaussian Processes: Learning a GP Prior for QSO Spectra

+where $\circ$ is the Hadamard (elementwise) product, and we define $\diag$ applied to a square matrix to return its leading diagonal as a vector.
+The partial derivatives with respect to $\log c_0$, $\log \tau_0$, and $\log \beta$ all have the same form:

+where $\vec{z}$ is a vector of the Lyman-$\alpha$ redshifts corresponding to the observations, and the redshift contribution $s$ is defined in \eqref{sofz}.

-We learned the decomposed covariance matrix $\mat{M}$ and $\vec{\omega}$ via \acro{l-bfgs} on the selected training spectra.
+We learned the decomposed covariance matrix $\mat{M}$, $\vec{\omega}$, $c_0$, $\tau_0$, and $\beta$ via \acro{l-bfgs} on the selected training spectra.
 For this model learning phase only, we masked all pixels with noise variance larger than unity after normalization (that is, pixels with signal to noise ratios below approximately 1).
 Note that these pixels were only masked here and at no other point in this study.
 The initial value for $\mat{M}$ was taken to be the top-20 principal components of $\mat{Y}$, estimated entrywise using available data.
 Masking low-\acro{snr} pixels was required here because \acro{pca}, in its most basic form, does not account for noise in measured values, and our heteroskedastic noise is especially troublesome.
 The initial value of each entry in $\vec{\omega}$ was taken to be the sample variance of the corresponding column of $\mat{Y}$, ignoring \NaN\/s.

 The first five columns of the learned $\mat{M}$ and the learned absorption noise vector $\mat{\omega}$ are shown in Figure \ref{learned_K_parameters}.
 The corresponding covariance matrix $\mat{M}\mat{M}\trans$ is shown in Figure \ref{learned_K}.
 Features corresponding to the Lyman series are clearly visible, including strong off-diagonal correlations between pairs of emission lines.
 At least seven members of the Lyman series can be identified in the covariance entries corresponding to Lyman-$\alpha$ emission.
 This complex (and physically correct) structure was automatically learned from the data.
+The parameters for the redshift-dependent component of the absorption noise vector were

-We have now fully specified our \acro{gp} prior for \acro{qso} emission spectra in the range $\lm \in [911.75\,\text{\AA}, 1216.75\,\text{\AA}]$.
-Figure \ref{model_sample} demonstrates our model by showing an example sample from the prior distribution on \acro{qso} continuua $\vec{f}$, as well as a corresponding sample from the prior distribution on observations $\vec{y}$ incorporating our absorption ``noise'' vector $\vec{\omega}$.
+We have now fully specified our \acro{gp} prior for \acro{qso} emission spectra in the range $\lm \in [911.75\,\text{\AA}, 1215.75\,\text{\AA}]$.
+Figure \ref{model_sample} demonstrates our model by showing an example sample from the prior distribution on \acro{qso} continuua $\vec{f}$, as well as a corresponding sample from the prior distribution on observations $\vec{y}$ incorporating our absorption `noise' vector $\vec{\omega}$.
 The samples closely resemble actual observations.

 Note that to apply our model to observations corresponding to a set of input wavelengths differing from the grid we used to learn the model, we simply interpolate (linearly) the learned $\vec{\mu}$, $\mat{K}$, and $\vec{\omega}$ onto the desired wavelengths.
 We may also account for redshift trivially should we wish to work with observed rather than rest wavelengths.